FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 3. Go to your installation folder.
 You can easily open it by pressing `Win` + `R` and paste `%localAppdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds`.

-4. Find the right folder. you can identify your world by opening the `levelname.txt`file inside the folder.
+4. Find the right folder.
+You can identify your world by opening the `levelname.txt` file inside the folder.

 5. Copy the world folder to an easy location where you will find it back later.